rootedconcepts/codewarden-action/README.md

 In order to use this action you will require:

-1. Jira Data Center edition
+1. Jira Data Center edition or Jira Cloud edition
-2. The Jira [Code Warden plugin](https://marketplace.atlassian.com/apps/1231947/code-warden?hosting=datacenter&tab=overview) installed from the Atlassian Marketplace onto your Jira Data Center edition instance
+2. The Jira [Code Warden plugin](https://marketplace.atlassian.com/apps/1231947/code-warden) installed from the Atlassian Marketplace onto your Jira Data Center edition instance or Jira Cloud edition

 ---
 ## Usage